 Labor Contract Law regulations include:

-• Providing a written contract for full-time employees within one month of first day at work
+- Providing a written contract for full-time employees within one month of first day at work, with the risk of having to pay double salary after the one-month limit

-• Contracts should be in Chinese and translated into a foreign language by legally-accredited organizations
+- Contracts should be in Chinese and translated into a foreign language by legally accredited organizations, or risk being legally invalid

-If the employer fails to provide a fixed-term contract within a year of the employee starting work it defaults to an open-ended contract
+If the employer fails to provide a fixed-term contract within a year of the employee starting work, it defaults to an open-ended contract.
+Other issues must be dealt with before companies onboard their new staff.
+These involve:

 Types of Employment Contracts in China